Not the version you see on social media. The other version. The desperation. The pressure. The willingness to accept anything to become a mother.

 I didn't come up with Ghost Birth.
 It happened to me.

-Berlin-based filmmaker.
-His first feature Space Birth — a no-budget science fiction film built with 300 volunteers and a spaceship made of cardboard — won the Most Shocking Stoner Movie Prize at Foundation Cinema Oasis Bangkok.
-The residency there is where Ghostbirth 2 began.
+Plate 01 · archivalMarius Jopen's first feature — a no-budget science fiction film built with 300 volunteers and a cardboard spaceship — screened at Foundation Cinema Oasis in 2022.
+The foundation's festival invented a category to award it.

 Body horror.
 Bangkok.
 100,000–150,000 EUR.
 In development.
 Seeking co-production partners.